ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 Let's say we want to accelerate this Applications to 2GBps.
 To achieve this, all 35M words needs to be processed in 140MB/2GBps = 140MB/2000MBps = 0.07s or 70 ms.

 For 70ms, we have to budget for hash compute and profile score calculation.
-Assuming, both functions take about half the time.
-Then we must compute hash function within 35 ms.
+Since we decided to keep the Compute Score function on software side, it will take about 37ms like during pure software run.
+This leaves about 70ms - 37ms = approx 33ms time for everything else.

-The whole application time should be split and budgeted conceptually based on following
+The whole application time should be split and budgeted based on following
 1. Transferring document data of size 140MB from Host to device DDR using PCIe
 2. Compute the Hash and craete the flags
 3. Transferring flags data of size 35MB from Device to Host using PCIe.